quazex/nestjs-opensearch/README.md

 ### Using OpenSearch Service

-Once the module is registered, you can inject the `OpenSearchService` into your providers or controllers:
+Once the module is registered, you can inject instance of `Client` into your providers:

 ```typescript
 import { Injectable } from '@nestjs/common';